Implementing California Senate Bill 743 in the WRCOG Region

 VMT Mitigation Spotlight

 With SB 743 implementation becoming mandatory this summer, lead agencies have already started using VMT and questions are quickly emerging about VMT mitigation.
-One of these questions is whether project site transportation demand management (TDM) mitigation strategies such as those contained in Quantifying Greenhouse Gas Mitigation Measures, CAPCOA, 2010 are reliable?
+One of these questions asks about the reliability of project site transportation demand management (TDM) mitigation strategies, such as those contained in Quantifying Greenhouse Gas Mitigation Measures (CAPCOA, 2010).
 The simple answer is that the effectiveness of these strategies depends on the performance of building tenants that can change over time.
-To ensure effectiveness requires ongoing monitoring and adjustment of the strategies.
+Ensuring effectiveness requires ongoing monitoring and strategy adjustment.
 This answer has led to growing interest in program-based approaches to mitigation that can improve mitigation certainty.
 In 2019, U.C.
 Berkeley released a white paper describing the new concept of VMT mitigation banks and exchanges.
-Fehr & Peers in collaboration with WRCOG has just released a complement to the U.C.
-Berkeley paper that directly compares VMT mitigation banks and exchanges to traditional impact fee programs.
-Further, the new white paper also contains outlines about how to create and implement each type of program.
-Comments or questions about these emerging mitigation concepts are welcome and can be shared with Ron Milam at firstname.lastname@example.org.
+Fehr & Peers, in collaboration with WRCOG, recently released a complement to the U.C.
+Berkeley paper that directly compares VMT mitigation banks and exchanges to traditional impact fee programs for deeper understanding.
+Further, the new white paper also contains specifics on potential legal requirements, and outlines the creation and implementation steps for each type of program with procedural flow charts.
+Comments or questions about these emerging mitigation concepts are welcome and may be shared with Ron Milam at firstname.lastname@example.org.

 Introducing VMT as the New Metric of Analysis